sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 See [OSUpgrades](https://github.com/openshift/machine-config-operator/blob/master/docs/OSUpgrades.md) for the current flow before this proposal.

+**Phase 0**

+- **With default OSImageURL:**
+When cluster is not using any custom OSImageURL, MCO will perform OS update as usual with what is supplied in the upcoming release image.
+- **With custom OSImageURL:** With custom OSImageURL provided, cluster admin grabs the steering wheel so they decide how and when to update the OS.
+  - MCO will respect the overridden OSImageURL provided by cluster admin and will stay on the older image after upgrade.
+  - When cluster admin is ready to upgrade OS, they build new image derived from latest default RHEL CoreOS image supplied in release image and provides it via MachineConfig.
+  - At any point, the cluster can be switched back to default OS Image by deleting the custom OSImageURL supplied via MachineConfig.

+**Final flow**
 1. The "base image" will be part of the release image, the same as today.
 1. The CVO will replace a ConfigMap in the MCO namespace with the OS payload reference, as it does today.
 1. The MCO will update an `imagestream` object (e.g. `openshift-machine-config-operator/rhel-coreos`) when this ConfigMap changes.